scientific-python/cookie/docs/pages/guides/writing-docs.md

 written by hand; that would be tedious and have a high probably of human error or drifting out of sync over time.

 MyST recommends using [sphinx-autodoc2][].
-However, we currently recommend using the built-in sphinx autodoc extension because it interoperates well with docstrings written to the numpydoc standard.
-Unfortunately, this requires a different syntax (rST) shown below.
-Fortunately, you can simply copy/paste these examples.
+However, we currently recommend using the built-in sphinx `autodoc` and `autosummary` extensions because they interoperates well with docstrings written to the numpydoc standard.
+To invoke them, we need to employ yet another syntax (reST).
+F:ortunately, you can simply copy/paste these examples.

 Install `numpydoc`.